 Results and discussion.
 The RAE values in Table 1 are less than 1 for every period, indicating that the RF model consistently performs better than the baseline.
 RAE on the last row for both models show a 13% improvement compared to baseline for the average results over all months.
+This naive model performance is largely due to the limited temporal extent of the data as described below, and also because the model is unaware of the spatial and temporal autocorrelation in the data.
+Incorporating the autocorrelations into the model is a subject for future work.

 Figure 3 shows the baseline, actual, and predicted monthly CPUE for January.
 Presence of a grid cell on the map indicates that fishing activity occurred at least once during the whole month, and vice versa.
 Comparing the actual data for 2015 and 2016 in the figure, it is obvious that the fished area in January of 2016 is much larger than 2015.
 Since the model only uses the 2015 data for making predictions for 2016, it has no information about the areas that were not fished in that period of 2015.
-This presents a limitation which is imposed on the model due to temporal restriction of the data.
+This presents a limitation which is imposed on the model due to the temporal restriction of the data.
 In other words, the model performance can be improved by having data for a longer period of time.